carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 baseCommand: [echo, 'hello World!']
 ~~~
 {: .language-yaml}
 We present `baseCommand` as a two item list containing the command and the input string.
 CWL will combine these two items (in the order given) to make the full command when the script is run.
-This is not a complete tool descriptor yet, however - to find out what is missing we can use `cwl-runner` to validate the script:
+This is not a complete tool descriptor yet, however - to find out what is missing we can use `cwltool` to validate the script:
 ~~~
-$ cwl-runner --validate echo.cwl
+$ cwltool --validate echo.cwl
 ~~~
 {: .language-bash}
 ~~~

-INFO .../cwl-runner
+INFO .../cwltool
 INFO Resolved 'echo.cwl' to 'file:///.../echo.cwl'
 ERROR Tool definition failed validation: echo.cwl:1:1: "outputs" section is not valid.
 ~~~
 {: .output}
-`cwl-runner` has noted that we are missing an `outputs` section, so we will add this to our script:
+`cwltool` has noted that we are missing an `outputs` section, so we will add this to our script:
 ~~~
 cwlVersion: v1.2
 class: CommandLineTool